danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 * [4.2 to 5.0](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-4-2-to-rails-5-0)
 * [4.1 to 4.2](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-4-1-to-rails-4-2)

-None of the above mentioned upgrade guides had instructions on migrating from secrets to credentials.
 In order to resolve the deprecation warning, I would first have to understand what is this "secrets" feature?

 **Quick Tip**